sandhyaparna/Data-Science/ML Algorithms/Supevised/Boosting Algorithms.md

   * min_data_in_bin : It specifies minimum amount of data in one bin.
   * task : It specifies the task we wish to perform which is either train or prediction.
 The default entry is train.
 Another possible value for this parameter is prediction.
   * feature_fraction : It specifies the fraction of features to be considered in each iteration.
 The default value is one.
+  * scale_pos_weight: the weight can be calculated based on the number of negative and positive examples: sample_pos_weight = number of negative samples / number of positive samples.

 ### CatBoost - Category Boosting
 https://www.analyticsvidhya.com/blog/2017/08/catboost-automated-categorical-data/